 What Is Business Project Management?

-Business projects can be called by many different names, such as internal projects, administrative projects, and functional projects.
+Business projects can be called many different names, such as internal projects, administrative projects, or functional projects.
 It’s important to note that all projects, regardless of type, must meet certain criteria to be considered projects.
 The primary two requirements are that they are both temporary and unique.
 This means they have a defined end date and are not repeatable, ongoing tasks.

-3 types of business projects
+Three types of business projects

 What is business project management?